sk-zk/Extractor/README.md

-## Extractor
+# Extractor
-A cross-platform .scs extractor for both HashFS and ZIP archives.
-Supports raw dumps, partial extraction, and extracting all .scs files at once.
+A cross-platform .scs extractor for both HashFS and ZIP.

-HashFS v2, introduced with game version 1.50, is supported.
+## Features
+* Supports HashFS v1 and v2 as well as ZIP (including "locked" ZIP files)
+* Can extract multiple archives at once
+* Partial extraction
+* Raw dumps
+* Built-in path-finding mode for HashFS archives without directory listings
+* Automatic conversion of 3nK-encoded and encrypted SII files

-## Build
+## Download / Build
-A self-contained binary for Windows is available on the Releases page.
+A Windows build is available on the Releases page.
 On other platforms, install the .NET 8 SDK and run the following:

 ```sh
 git clone https://github.com/sk-zk/Extractor.git
 cd Extractor